Can metformin cause macular edema

 Metformin, a commonly prescribed medication for the treatment of type 2 diabetes, is known to help control blood sugar levels by reducing glucose production in the liver and improving insulin sensitivity in the body.
 However, some individuals may experience adverse effects while taking metformin, including the development of macular edema.

-See also Metformin intracranial hypertension
+See also Metformin and diane 35

 Macular edema is a condition characterized by swelling and fluid accumulation in the macula, the central part of the retina responsible for sharp, central vision.
 When macular edema occurs, it can lead to vision problems, including blurriness and distortion, and if left untreated, it can cause permanent vision loss.